We Love Our Animals...

 When dogs play, collars should be OFF.
 Play biting, fences, and the like can become lethal dangers quickly.

 Removing your dogs collar during play is the safest option.

 If you need a collar the KeepSafe collar is the best option because it will break away when tension is applied.

-The reality is, dogs can get seriously injured, or die while playing, or unattended with a dog collar on.
+The reality is, dogs can get seriously injured, or die while wearing a collar in a kennel/crate, while playing, or when unattended with a dog collar on.
 The #1 reported collar accident is play biting.

 When you watch your dog play with others, they bite at the neckline, or the "snapping turtle biting."
 Jaws, teeth, and paws can all easily get entangled in a collar quickly.
 This is how Ryder died.
-Skyrah's jaw got entangled in Ryder's collar...and he was strangled.
+Skyrah's jaw got entangled in Ryder's collar...her tooth got stuck in the fabric, and he was strangled.

-Dog collars can get entangled just about anywhere...fences, heater vents, kitchen knobs, door knobs, wood slats...just to name a few.
-This could easily happen to you if you leave your dogs collar on during play, or when unattended.
+Dog collars can get entangled just about anywhere...fences, heater vents, kitchen knobs, door knobs, wood slats, kennels and crates...just to name a few.
+This could easily happen to your pup if you leave your dogs collar on during play, or when unattended.

 We love fancy decorative collars like the next person, and choosing a collar is a personal decision.
 Since Ryder's tragic accident we only use the KeepSafe Pet Safe collar now.